ivine-GIT/joint_CNN_LSTM_AAD/README.md

-This repository contains the python scripts developed as a part of the work presented in the paper "Extracting the Auditory Attention in a Dual-Speaker Scenario From EEG Using a Joint CNN-LSTM Model"
+This repository contains the python scripts developed as a part of the work presented in the paper "Extracting the Auditory Attention in a Dual-Speaker Scenario From EEG Using a Joint CNN-LSTM Model "

 Paper Link: https://www.frontiersin.org/articles/10.3389/fphys.2021.700655/full